antirez/load81/README.md

 LICENSE
 ===

-Codakido was written by Salvatore Sanfilippo and is released under the BSD two-clause license, see the COPYING file for more information.
+Load81 was written by Salvatore Sanfilippo and is released under the BSD two-clause license, see the COPYING file for more information.